mokyen/okyensourcesoftware/dmi.md

 * Default to using free functions and publicly-available data, such as structs or variables, instead of classes.
 Only use a class if the data has invariance or is part of an architectural boundary.
 * Unit test all decision-making code.

 Let's break down these key ideas.

-### The three types of code

-In DMI, code is organized into three types of code: decision making, IO, and wiring.

-#### Code Example

-Let's look at a simple class example.
+Let's start with a basic code example.

+### A Simple Code Example

+Let's consider this class.

 ```cpp
     class RequestHandler